 Departures from ABS GFS

 ABS GFS requires that provisions for bad and doubtful debts be excluded from the balance sheet.
-This treatment has not been adopted in the financial statements because excluding such provisions would overstate the value of Australian Government assets in the balance sheet.
-The financial statements currently adopt AAS treatment for provisions for bad and doubtful debts.
+This treatment has not been adopted in the financial statements or in any reconciliation notes because excluding such provisions would overstate the value of Australian Government assets in the balance sheet.
+The financial statements currently adopt the AAS treatment for provisions for bad and doubtful debts.

 ABS GFS treats coins on issue as a liability and no revenue is recognised.
-The ABS GFS treatment of circulating coins as a liability has not been adopted in the financial statements.
-Instead, the financial statements adopt AAS treatment for circulating coins (seigniorage).
-Under this treatment, seigniorage revenue is recognised upon the issue of coins and no liability is recorded.
+The ABS GFS treatment of circulating coins as a liability has not been adopted in the financial statements or in any reconciliation notes.
+Instead, the financial statements adopt the AAS treatment for circulating coins.
+Under this treatment seigniorage revenue is recognised upon the issue of coins and no liability is recorded.

 Under ABS GFS, concessional loans are recognised at their nominal value, that is, they are not discounted to fair (market) value as there is not considered to be a secondary market.
 This treatment has not been adopted for the financial statements.
 Consistent with AAS, loans issued at below market interest rates or with long repayment periods are recorded at fair value (by discounting them by market interest rates).
-The difference between the nominal value and the fair value of the loan is recorded as an expense which is written back over the life of the loan.
+The difference between the nominal value and the fair value of the loan is recorded as an expense.
+Over the life of the loan the interest earned is recognised at market rates.

 AAS requires the advances paid to the International Development Association and Asian Development Fund to be recognised at fair value.
 Under ABS GFS these advances are recorded at nominal value.
 The ABS GFS treatment is adopted in the financial statements.